-A WARNING!
+▲ WARNING!
 Be sure the water runs cool before draining the tank to reduce the risk of scalding.

-drain, outside, or in buckets.
+Connect a garden hose to the drain valve and place the other end of the hose in a drain, outside, or in buckets.
 (Sediment in the bottom of the tank may clog the valve and prevent it from draining.
 If you can't get the tank to drain, contact a qualified person.)